 We’re here to tell you that while you should seek to understand and prepare for the Java Licensing changes, you don’t have to lose sleep over them.
 The following article seeks to shed some light on what changes will actually take place and why you don’t have to get worked up about them.
 If you follow-through with some basic, precautionary steps, things will turn out just fine.

-What Is Java SE and Java Standard Edition- Java’s License Software?
+What Is Java SE (Standard Edition) - Java’s License Software?

 Java SE, or Java Standard Edition, is all over the place.
 It contains vital software used to develop web content, games, mobile applications, and business software.
 This means that the cost implications of these changes could be huge.
 The basic components of Java SE are: Java Development Kit (JDK), including JavaFX Software Development Kit, Java Runtime Environment (JRE), (Server and Regular packages), JavaFX Runtime, and JRockit JDK.
 In addition to these, Java SE has commercial editions that include more features.
 These commercial Java programs have always required licensing.

 There you have it.
 Oracle will not be posting further updates of Java SE 8 to its public sites for commercial use.
 Pretty self-explanatory right?
 Well… sort of.